 - Highlight all of your previous achievements or accomplishments.
 This may be the most important part when you’re writing your resume.
 Your professional experiences and your record achievements are what will help your employer see you apart from the rest of the candidates.
 Employers are looking for those who can achieve big results, so including achievements that showcase your skills to include in a Human Resource resume will definitely help you grab their attention.
 So if you’re applying for a Human Resources Assistant, then you’ll want to state something like “Was able to increase employee hiring rate by up to 50% by implementing new recruitment methods.”

 - Do not forget to write your contact information.
-This is a mistake that a lot of people tend to make when they create their resumes.Without your contact information, the employer reading your resume won’t be able to contact you if he or she decides to give you a shot with an interview.
-So you have to make sure that your e-mail address, as well as your phone number and any other mode of contact, is placed within your resume.
+This is a mistake that a lot of people tend to make when they create their resumes.Without your contact information, the employer reading your resume won’t be able to contact you if he or she decides to give you a shot at an interview.
+So you have to make sure that your e-mail address, as well as your phone number and any other mode of contact, is placed on your resume.

 - Make sure to include your professional title so that your employer will immediately know the type of position that you’re aiming for.
 To help make sure that your goals are clear, include a title at the top of your resume such as Chief Executive Officer or Senior Accounting Professional.
 With this, the employer will immediately be able to understand what type of position you want and what he or she should look for when going through your resume.

-Should you include hobbies in your resume?
+3. Should you include hobbies on your resume?

 This is a question that gets tossed around a lot when creating a resume.
 Some people think that it’s best to include hobbies, while others feel that hobbies have no place in a resume.
 Whether or not your resume should include your hobbies depends entirely on the type of job that you’re applying for.
 Because let’s say that you’re applying for a job as a sales assistant, you wouldn’t be placing a hobby that focuses on your ability to create amazing photographs now, would you?
 Hiring managers don’t necessarily need to see your hobbies, but if it’s something that you know will definitely help you with the position, then you may place it on your resume.
 But remember, if your employer is looking for someone that’s serious and self-motivated, then it’s best that you don’t mention your hobbies.